 A caffè mocha, also called mochaccino, is a chocolate-flavored variant of a caffè latte.
 Other commonly used spellings are mochaccino and also mochaccino.
 Here’s a recipe for Caffè Mocha Mix.

 To use: Stir about 3 teaspoons of mix into a cup of hot freshly brewed strong coffee.
 Top with whipped cream, if desired.

 Originally created by Starbucks, Pumpkin Spice Latte (PSL) has developed a cult following.
-It is so popular, PSL even has its own Twitter account, (which I notice has not been activated for the 2019 season yet.)
+It is so popular, PSL even has its own Twitter account!
 The downside is that PSL is so stinkin’ expensive.
 And you have to go there, wait in line, order, then wait some more.

 At $5.25 for a venti PSL, that’s quite a price to pay!
 Now that the weather is turning crisp and fall-ish, I’m gearing up to make my own Pumpkin Spice Latte—cheaper, better, and faster.

 Perhaps the most important ingredient in PSL is “pumpkin spice.”
 Curiously, pumpkin spice has no pumpkin in it at all.
 It is simply a mix of the spices used to make pumpkin pie.
 Available as pumpkin pie spice is, in the spice aisle of most supermarkets, it’s not exactly cheap.